totony4real/totony4real.github.io/_news/announcement_6.md

 related_posts: false
 ---

-A new paper **‘CEnhanced sea ice classification for ICESat-2 using combined unsupervised and supervised machine learning’** got accepted at ***Remote Sensing of Environment***! 🎉
+A new paper **‘Enhanced sea ice classification for ICESat-2 using combined unsupervised and supervised machine learning’** got accepted at ***Remote Sensing of Environment***! 🎉